 It’s been fourteen years, I started acting when I was seven and I’m 21 now so yes technically.

 So I denied using glycerine or any other substance to cry because I always thought that that’s not the way to it and that became like for me.

 So it was when I was 16, I remember we were looking for my sixteenth birthday party location.
 We were really involved in it when I got a call from the production heads pretty late at night, we met them, and my parents were with me, and I auditioned and they liked it and we actually signed it in a day’s time, it was really quick but yeah Veera was my first major show, and I had just turned sixteen, so it was huge.

 Ms. Namita Nayyar:

-We are super excited for your upcoming Tamil bilingual movie “Hippi”!
-Give us some details about this new project where we’ll be seeing you soon.
+We are super excited for your recently released Tamil bilingual movie “Hippi”!
+Give us some details about the project.

 Ms. Digangana Suryavanshi: